What is Capacity?

 Using Resources with Product or Variant Capacity Type Selected

-If you assign resources to a product and use either Product or Variant capacity type:
+If you have assigned resources to a product but are using either Product or Variant capacity type:

-- Bookings for other products that share the resource will count towards the availability count.
+- Bookings for other products that share the resource do not count towards the availability count.

-- When a new booking is created it will assign the resource to it automatically.
+- When a new booking is created it will randomly assign a resource to it automatically.
 If there are more than 1 resource then it chooses one randomly.